Thymoglobulin Side Effects

 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking anti-thymocyte globulin (rabbit):More common
+If any of the following side effects occur while taking anti-thymocyte globulin (rabbit), check with your doctor or nurse as soon as possible:More common

 - Black, tarry stools